 Finally, the issues of Product Stewardship and Sustainability can be addressed.
 Issues such as recycling, carbon footprints, alternate products, routes and proximity of supplies are all elements of a responsible approach to a project or production activity.

 Atlantic Environmental, Inc. is well equipped to deal with more complex HASP issues.
 We may be able to assist you in something that seems to be overwhelming in its complexity.
-Searching this website, e-mail email@example.com or a phone call to 1-800-344-4414 is all that is needed.
+Searching this website, e-mail firstname.lastname@example.org, call to 1-800-344-4414 or use our online contact form.
+This is all that is needed.